duffwang/duffwang.github.io/_posts/2019-01-03-supervised-learning.md

 SVC is comparable in training time and accuracy for the Phishing data to AdaBoost, but performs much more poorly for the Wine data.
 The model is sensitive to the kernel chosen and may not be optimal for the dataset.
 In contrast KNN performed well on the wine dataset but more poorly on the Phishing dataset.
 This may be due to the high number of features in the Phishing dataset, with possibly irrelevant features skewing the KNN feature space, a known weakness of the model.
 Meanwhile the wine dataset has a low number of features that may correlate well with each other in feature space.

 It was not shocking to see that Neural Net was not the most accurate for either dataset.
 Neural networks typically require massive datasets to shine, with the trade-off of significant training times.
 Our datasets are too small to reap these benefits.
 Nevertheless our MLP Neural Network performed amongst the best of the various models for the Phishing dataset, but was poor on the wine dataset.
-We saw no convergence in the validation curve for the wine dataset suggesting not enough datapoints.
+I saw no convergence in the validation curve for the wine dataset suggesting not enough datapoints.

 **How do the characteristics of the datasets affect our results?**

-It’s clear the two datasets are quite different; we easily reached ~95% accuracy with nearly all models on the phishing dataset while on the wine dataset we varied from doing barely better than chance (Neural Net model) to significantly better (Adaboost) with a 10 percentage point range.
+It’s clear the two datasets are quite different; I easily reached ~95% accuracy with nearly all models on the phishing dataset while on the wine dataset I varied from doing barely better than chance (Neural Net model) to significantly better (Adaboost) with a 10 percentage point range.
 This difference can largely be explained by the inherent difficulty of classifying wine quality using the provided attributes.

 Wine quality shows weak correlations with many of the attributes, with a moderate correlation of around 0.5 only to a handful of attributes.
 This makes it easy to overfit on datapoints with little real info.
-We saw in KNN that varying K did not produce significantly different results, indicating the wine dataset has many similar instances of datasets; otherwise we’d expect high bias as k increases.
-Adaboost did well with the wine dataset on the otherhand as it is resistant to overfitting due to the many weak learners it uses, and does better with fewer datapoints like we have in the wine dataset.
+I saw in KNN that varying K did not produce significantly different results, indicating the wine dataset has many similar instances of datasets; otherwise we’d expect high bias as k increases.
+Adaboost did well with the wine dataset on the otherhand as it is resistant to overfitting due to the many weak learners it uses, and does better with fewer datapoints like I have in the wine dataset.

 **What amount of parameter tuning was necessary for our best results?**